CtrlK

 Specificity

-Lists multiple concrete actions: 'build and update person dossiers', 'pull evidence from Front email, Granola meetings, memory recall, and event logs', 'write/update a structured dossier in Vault/Resources/'.
-Specific data sources and output location are named.
+Lists multiple specific concrete actions: 'Build and update person dossiers', 'pull evidence from Front email, Granola meetings, memory recall, and event logs', 'write/update a structured dossier in Vault/Resources/'.
+Names specific tools and output locations.

 3 / 3